-ohammad H. Qayoumi recently received the 1993 Distinguished Young Engineer Executive Award at the Seventh Annual Conference of the University of Cincinnati College of Engineering.
+Monopole Construction of the seventh Annual Conference of the University of Cincinnati College of Engineering.
 Qayoumi received the award for his "outstanding achievements and conspicious early success as a professional engineer."

 From 1979 to 1984, Qayoumi earned four advanced degrees at the University of Cincinnati: master's degrees in both nuclear engineering and computer engineering, a doctorate in electrical engineering, and an MBA in finance.
-During that time, he worked as a staff engineer. director of technical services, and director of utilties and engineering service.
+During that time, he worked as a staff engineer, director of technical services, and director of utilties and engineering service.
 He also taught engineering and math courses.
 He has a bachelor's degree from the American University of Beirut, Lebanon, and a certificate in total quality management from San Jose State University.